Ryuker/GraphQL-MERN-App/_notes/01_GraphQL-Crash-Course.md

 # 32. BONUS FEATURE: Display all Projects of Client on Client page
 - added rootQuery on server, `projectByClientID`
-- implement query on client, `GET_PROJECTS_BY_CLIENT`
+- implemented query on client, `GET_PROJECTS_BY_CLIENT`
-- TODO: Display client associated projects using above query
+- Displayed client associated projects using above query

 ## Bonus features to add:
 [ v ] client page
 [ v ] edit client form
-[ in progress ] display client associated projects on the client page
+[ v ] display client associated projects on the client page
 [ ] update client of a project